shivani-nadkarni/photo_app/README.md

 create_db()
 ```
 Now, we create a minio object storage server, where we will be uploading images.
-Also download the minio client(mc) command.
+Also, download the minio client(mc) command.
 ```
 wget https://dl.min.io/server/minio/release/linux-amd64/minio
 chmod +x minio